-[MA]: I can’t say we have been shaped by social media but our business and the way we run our operation definitely has been.
+Mitch Arnold/Wayland: I can’t say we have been shaped by social media but our business and the way we run our operation definitely has been.
 Social media is an incredible way to keep in touch with fans as well as release continuous content.
-This poses both an advantage and challenges for us as a band.
+This poses both an advantage and a challenge for us as a band.
 Technology is moving so fast.
-Much faster than it takes a band to write, record, mix, master and release an album.
+Much faster than it takes a band to write, record, mix, master, and release an album.
 So every album cycle is different pertaining to social media.
 There is a science to study within it all so that you’re catching the waves and algorithms to have the largest reach and biggest impact.
-Like all things, most major sites have been corrupted by money and if you’re willing to pay, you can buy likes, views and plenty of other strategic online commodities to help you and your band get ahead.
+Like all things, most major sites have been corrupted by money and if you’re willing to pay, you can buy likes, views, and plenty of other strategic online commodities to help you and your band get ahead.

 [AW]: In 2016 you released your single, “Bloody Sunrise.”
 How has your sound evolved since then?
 How can we hear the evolution in the new record?